 Extenuating circumstances may include, but are not limited to, unexpected temporary costs such as medical expenses, work-related expenses that are not reimbursed by the employer, and extraordinary events or disasters that affect a family financially.

-Additionally, Boards must consider affordability of the PSoC in instances when a provider is charging the parent above the assessed PSoC as described in .
+Additionally, Boards must consider affordability of the PSoC in instances when a provider is charging the parent above the assessed PSoC, as described in F-204.

 Based on locally developed policy, Boards may limit the number of reductions of PSoC for extenuating circumstances during the eligibility period when requested by the parent.
-However, Boards must ensure that the PSoC is reduced any time the parent reports a decrease in income or a change in family size or number of children in care, which would result in a PSoC as described in .
+However, Boards must ensure that the PSoC is reduced any time the parent reports a decrease in income or a change in family size or number of children in care, which would result in a PSoC, as described in B-604.a.

 Rule Reference: §809.19